-Analysis was iterative, starting with familiarisation.31 Analysis was led by FB and CIR.
-We wrote brief notes immediately following each interview, and then generated detailed reflective memos.
-This process suggested health professionals experienced significant tensions when addressing well-being.
-Following analysis meetings with the wider research team, we then deepened analysis using Applied Tensions Analysis.32 We identified tensions (that is, points of strain, challenge of inconsistency), coding for praxis tensions identified by participants, and conceptual tensions identified by the researchers, then examining the contexts that gave rise to those, and the enacted responses (i.e. how people navigate these tensions).
-These were thematically grouped, and we examined how contexts constrained and/or enabled health professionals to attend to psychosocial well-being.32 At this stage, we reviewed local and national policies and guidelines that people mentioned in interviews, to understand the practice context.
-Through this process, the notion of 'work', and how different elements of the 'work' of stroke care impacted on how people addressed well-being became evident in the different themes.
-Regular analytic discussions were held with the research team, and all team members contributed to refining and writing the analysis presented here.
+Analysis was iterative, starting with familiarisation.
+Analysis was led by F. B. and C. I.-R. We wrote brief notes immediately following each interview, and then generated detailed reflective memos.
+This process suggested that health professionals experienced significant tensions when addressing well-being.
+Following analysis meetings with the wider research team, we then deepened analysis using applied tension analysis.
+We identified tensions (i.e., points of strain, challenge of inconsistency), coding for praxis tensions identified by participants and conceptual tensions identified by the researchers, then examining the contexts that gave rise to those and the enacted responses (i.e., how people navigate these tensions).
+These were thematically grouped, and we examined how contexts constrained and/or enabled health professionals to attend to psychosocial wellbeing.
+At this stage, we reviewed local and national policies and guidelines that people mentioned in interviews, to understand the practice context.
+Through this process, the notion of 'work' and how different elements of the 'work' of stroke care impacted on how people addressed well-being became evident in the different themes.
+Regular analytic discussions were held with the research team, and all team members contributed to refining and writing the analysis presented here

-Research credibility was achieved through multiple strategies, grounded in our methodology.27 Gathering data across multiple contexts and participants, supporting analysis with raw data, and situating the analysis within the wider context of stroke care support representative credibility.
+Research credibility was achieved through multiple strategies, grounded in our methodology.
+Gathering data across multiple contexts and participants, supporting analysis with raw data and situating the analysis within the wider context of stroke care support representative credibility.
 Analytic logic is demonstrated through detailed description of the research process.
 Interpretive authority arises from the robust analysis approach and team discussion, with researchers bringing expertise across health disciplines, and with expertise in stroke research, and organisational research.